GSP

 $c-> clear;

 Prima::Clipboard provides access to the system clipboard data storage.
 For the easier communication, the system clipboard has one 'format' field, that is stored along with the data.
 This field is used to distinguish between data formats.
 Moreover, a clipboard can hold simultaneously several data instances, of different data formats.
-Since the primary usage of a clipboard is 'copying' and 'pasting', an application can store copied information in several formats, increasing possibility that the receiving application recognizes the data.
+Since the primary usage of a clipboard is 'copying' and 'pasting', an application can store copied information in several formats, increasing possibility that the receiving application can recognize the data.

-Different systems provide spectrum of predefined data types, but the toolkit uses only three of these - ascii text, utf8 text, and image.
+Different systems provide spectrum of predefined data types, but the toolkit uses only three of these out of the box - ascii text, utf8 text, and image.
 It does not limit, however, the data format being one of these three types - an application is free to register its own formats.
 Both predefined and newly defined data formats are described by a string, and the three predefined formats are represented by 'Text', 'UTF8', and 'Image' string constants.

 The most frequent usage of Prima::Clipboard is to preform two tasks - copying and pasting.
 Both can be exemplified by the following: